Electric Buses in Sahiwal: Routes, Fares & Timings of Punjab’s New E-Bus Service

 - Free Travel for Vulnerable Groups: Women, students, senior citizens, and persons with disabilities ride free.

-- Flat Fare for Others: General public pays just Rs 20 per ride.
-Reasonable and aimed to reduce transport burden.
+- Flat Fare for Others: The General public pays just Rs 20 per ride.
+Reasonable and aimed at reducing the transport burden.

 - Eco-Friendly: Fully electric buses reduce air pollution, cut fuel costs, and help Pakistan meet its green transport goals.